 Eggplant late harvesting

 Eggplants that have been left on the vine a little too long will not grow larger than usual but will surely lose their glossy finish.
-Like when underripe, overripe eggplants have a bitter flavour and are chewy.
+Like when under-ripe, overripe eggplants have a bitter flavor and are chewy.
 So, what is the right eggplant harvest time?

-The easiest trick to know is by cutting the fruit down the centre of the seeds are brown the fruit is overripe.
+The easiest trick to know is by cutting the fruit down the center of the seeds is brown the fruit is overripe.
 They are generally discarded or saved for the seed to replant.

 So, if you want to know when to harvest eggplant pay attention to the growth cycle of the variant you have planted.
 If the question How do you know when eggplant is ripe on the vine?
 Worries you.
 The simple answer to this is to pay attention to the fruit.

 According to the fruit development cycle, it will grow to about 4 to 5 inches or bigger depending on the variant.
 The black beauty eggplant grows to about 5 inches but the Japanese eggplant is longer and slenderer.
 There are smaller and rounder variants as well. so, the size of eggplants depends on the variant you have planted.